About OpenScripture.Today

 Scripture is plain

 Popular Christianity will often say, "I read the Bible literally."
-I don't say that because the term "literally" is, as like to say, literally one of the most misused words in the English language.
+I don't say that because the term "literally" is, as I like to say, literally one of the most misused words in the English language.
 Instead, I say:

 The meaning of scripture is plain.